nstepien/gulp-brotli/README.md

 #### Custom decompression

-Files with the `.brotli` extension are processed.
 Output files will have the `.brotli` extension removed.

 ```javascript
 var gulp   = require('gulp');